Graham-Hayes/AC-Ink-Integration/README.md

 ### Conversation

 A ***blank conversation object is required*** in your scene.
 It should have no dialogue options, they will be generated from the Ink story.
+In the inspector it's interaction source must be set to "Custom Script", Auto-play lone option must be unticked, the script currently auto plays lone options.

 ### Number of Speakers